danielmawhirter/ArduinoVirtualMemory/README.md

 * --/README.md

 #Features
-* Morse Code Converter
+* Morse Code Converter (flashing LED)
 * Using SD card for storage

-#Analysis(Extra Credit)
-The page fault rate for the vector summation is 0.03 while the thrashing reports at a rate of 0.5.
+The page fault rate for the vector summation is 0.03 while the thrashing reports at a rate of 1.0.